ros-industrial/abb_librws/README.md

 ### Requirements

-* RobotWare version 6.0 or higher.
+* RobotWare version `6.0` or higher.

 ### Dependencies

-* [POCO C++ Libraries](https://pocoproject.org/) (>= 1.4.3 due to WebSocket support)
+* [POCO C++ Libraries](https://pocoproject.org) (`>= 1.4.3` due to WebSocket support)

 ### Limitations

 RWS provides access to several services and resources in the robot controller, and this library currently support the following:

  * Reading/writing of IO-signals.
  * Reading/writing of RAPID data.
  * Reading of RAPID data properties.
  * Starting/stopping/resetting the RAPID program.
  * Subscriptions (i.e. receiving notifications when resources are updated).
  * Uploading/downloading/removing files.
  * Checking controller state (e.g. motors on/off, auto/manual mode and RAPID execution running/stopped).
  * Reading the joint/Cartesian values of a mechanical unit.
  * Register as a local/remote user (e.g. for interaction during manual mode).
  * Turning the motors on/off.
  * Reading of current RobotWare version and available tasks in the robot system.

 ### Recommendations

-* This library has been verified to work with RobotWare 6.06.01.
-Other version are expected to work, but are not guaranteed at the moment.
+ * This library has been verified to work with RobotWare `6.06.01`.
+Other version are expected to work, but this cannot be guaranteed at the moment.
  * It is a good idea to perform RobotStudio simulations before working with a real robot.
  * It is prudent to familiarize oneself with general safety regulations (e.g. described in ABB manuals).